nawwardiab/movie-explorer-vanillaJS/README.md

 4. **View Details**: Click on any movie card to open a modal with movie details, including a trailer link and cast information.
 5. **Toggle Theme**: Use the "Toggle Theme" button to switch between dark and light mode.

-## Live Demo
-A live demo of the Movie Explorer app can be found [here](https://nawwardiab.github.io/movie-explorer-vanillaJS/).

 ## Future Enhancements
 - **User Accounts**: Enable login to store favorite movies across different devices.